Can I get EI if my employer reduces my hours of work?Updated January 10

 - you have to care for a child or family member with a serious medical condition.

-The Canadian government created the Canada Recovery Benefit (CRB) to replace the Canada Emergency Response Benefit (CERB).
-It is for people who do not qualify for Employment Insurance (EI).
+The Canadian government has created the Canada Worker Lockdown Benefit (CWLB), Canada Recovery Sickness Benefit (CRSB) and the Canada Recovery Caregiving Benefit (CRCB) for people who do not qualify for EI.